Why Is It Called Pickleball? Here's What I Found Out!

 What is Pickleball?

-- Pickleball is a paddle sport that combines elements from tennis, paddle, badminton and ping pong, and it is played using a special perforated ball.
+- Pickleball is a paddle sport that combines elements from tennis, padel, badminton and ping pong, and it is played using a special perforated ball.

 - It is easy to learn, fast-paced, and fun to play due to long rallies during the games.